-Biden, McCarthy speak on debt crisis, one GOP negotiator says ‘thorny issues’ remain
+AP source: Biden, McCarthy reach ‘agreement in principle’ to raise debt ceiling as default looms

-WASHINGTON (AP) — President Joe Biden and House Speaker Kevin McCarthy spoke directly Saturday evening as they raced to strike an agreement that would resolve the looming debt crisis ahead of a June 5 deadline and avert a catastrophic U.S. default.
+WASHINGTON (AP) — President Joe Biden and House Speaker Kevin McCarthy reached an “agreement in principle” late Saturday as they raced to strike a deal that to limit federal spending and resolve the looming debt crisis ahead of a June 5 deadline, a person familiar with the situation said.
+A deal would avert a catastrophic U.S. default.

+The Democratic president and Republican speaker reached the agreement after the two spoke earlier Saturday evening by phone, said the person, who was speaking on condition of anonymity because the official was not authorized to speak publicly on the matter.
+T he country and the world have been watching and waiting for a resolution to political standoff that threatened the U.S. and global economy.

+With the outlines of a deal in place, the legislative package could be drafted and shared with lawmakers in time for votes early next week in the House and later in the Senate.

 Biden also spoke earlier in the day with Democratic leaders in Congress to discuss the status of the talks, according to three people familiar with the situation, who spoke on condition of anonymity because they were not authorized to discuss the matter publicly.
-But the two sides have not reached a deal yet.

 “Big, thorny issues remain,” one of the top negotiators, Rep. Patrick McHenry, R-N.C., told reporters in the evening.

-Some of those outstanding issues he said “the president and speaker have to resolve at that level.”
+Some of those outstanding issues, McHenry said then, “the president and speaker have to resolve at that level.”

-The Republican House speaker gathered top allies behind closed doors at the Capitol as negotiators pushed for a deal that would raise the nation’s borrowing limit and avoid a first-ever default on the federal debt, while also making spending cuts that House Republicans are demanding.
+The Republican House speaker had gathered top allies behind closed doors at the Capitol as negotiators pushed for a deal that would raise the nation’s borrowing limit and avoid a first-ever default on the federal debt, while also making spending cuts that House Republicans are demanding.

 As he arrived at the Capitol early in the day, McCarthy said that Republican negotiators were “closer to an agreement.”

-McCarthy’s comments echoed the latest public assessment from Biden, who said Friday evening that bargainers were “very close.”
+McCarthy’s comments had echoed the latest public assessment from Biden, who said Friday evening that bargainers were “very close.”
 Biden and McCarthy last met face-to-face on the matter Monday.

 Their new discussion Saturday by phone came after Treasury Secretary Janet Yellen told Congress that the United States could default on its debt obligations by June 5 — four days later than previously estimated — if lawmakers do not act in time to raise the federal debt ceiling.
 The extended “X-date” gives the two sides a bit of extra time as they scramble for a deal.

-But as another day dragged on with the country watching and waiting for an outcome, it appeared some of the problems over policy issues that have dogged talks all week remained unresolved.
+But as another day dragged on with financial disaster looming closer, it had appeared some of the problems over policy issues that dogged talks all week remained unresolved.

 Both sides have suggested one of the main holdups is a GOP effort to expand existing work requirements for recipients of food stamps and other federal aid programs, a longtime Republican goal that Democrats have strenuously opposed.
 The White House said the Republican proposals were “cruel and senseless.”

-They also appear to still be laboring over a compromise on federal permitting changes that would ease regulations for developing oil, gas and renewable energy projects and foster new transmission line connections.
+They also had appeared to still be laboring over a compromise on federal permitting changes that would ease regulations for developing oil, gas and renewable energy projects and foster new transmission line connections.

 Americans and the world were uneasily watching the negotiating brinkmanship that could throw the U.S. economy into chaos and sap world confidence in the nation’s leadership.
 House negotiators left the Capitol at 2 a.m. the night before, only to return hours later.